mnentwig/fooplot/README.md

 ### -trace ... -horLineY (number) optional, repeatable
 Adds a horizontal line at the given Y position.
 Any number of lines may be added by repeating -horLineX (number)

+### -trace ... -annot (filename) optional
+Each row of the given ASCII file corresponds to one data point of the trace and will be shown in the marker display (enable with 'm' key)

 ### -title (string) optional
 Sets the title of the plot.
 It appears both in the window title and the plot.
 The plot area shrinks accordingly.
 Use quotation marks to include whitespace, depending on your shell environment.